Tis' the season of friends, family, memories and kids running everywhere!!

 What a time of year it is - it is so hectic and crazy as we start to prepare for the holidays.
 First comes Halloween (we survived that) and next comes Thanksgiving.
-Oh the food and decor, meals and more.
-PLUS we have to keep the kids entertained!
+The food and decor, meals and we have to keep the kids entertained!
 How are we going to get everything done?

 Activity: Thankful Hands

 - One Piece of Construction Paper (any color) for each Thanksgiving guest

 - Some glitter and glue (if you dare - or markers work too ;) )